pebakery/pebakery-docs/Commands/INI/IniRead.md

 # IniRead

-Read the value of a key from a section inside a file that you specify.
+Reads a value from a standard .ini file.

 ## Syntax